vblanco20-1/vulkan-guide/docs/extra-chapter/asset_system.md

 With the texture save/load logic implemented, we can now look at the converter itself.
 The converter will be a separate executable from the normal engine.
 This is to isolate all of the libs it will use so that they don't pollute the engine.
 This also means we can compile it in release mode and have it convert everything very fast, and then we load that from our debug mode engine.

-The entire codebase for the converted is here https://github.com/vblanco20-1/vulkan-guide/blob/engine/asset-baker/asset_main.cpp
+The entire codebase for the converter is here https://github.com/vblanco20-1/vulkan-guide/blob/engine/asset-baker/asset_main.cpp

-The converter is using by giving it a target folder to process.
+The converter is used by giving it a target folder to process.
 It will then go through the files in the folder and attempt to convert them.

 ```cpp
 fs::path path{ argv[1] };